 Whittingslowe was a prolific supplier of knives to the Australian Military during WW2.

-The Product 24 clasp knife is occasionally found with the military marked tin opener and/or acceptance marks.
+The Product No: 24 clasp knife is occasionally found with the military marked tin opener and/or acceptance marks.
 It appears that they must have also been issued from time to time.

-The Product 24 clasp knife has also been found in the estates of former US servicemen.
+The Product No: 24 clasp knife has also been found in the estates of former US servicemen.
 It is certain that some of these were Private Purchase and this pattern may have been sold to the US Government to supply their soldiers and sailors.
 However, I have not seen any of these knives with US markings on them.

 The Utility Knife was also supplied to the US and these do have US markings on them.